 For today, we booked an entire day trip to the northern side of Bali from this hotel.
 We got a car booked for the day at just 400K IDR (26 US$).
 This day tour is commonly known as Lovina Beach Full Day Tour.
 If one really wants to enjoy watching dolphins from a Boat at Lovina Beach, then you need to reach Lovina Beach by 5:30 AM.
 Dolphins are visible early in the morning only.
 But we did not have that much of energy, so we skipped Lovina Beach and started this tour at 9:30 am with rest of the places.

-We first visited Taman Ayun Temple.
+Pura Taman Ayun Temple was our first stop.
 It took us half an hour from our hotel to reach there.
 It is commonly known as the Royal Family Temple.
 All temples in Bali have entry tickets and require that the shoulders and legs should be properly covered.
 Entry for this Temple was 20K IDR (1.5 US$)/Person.
 If you have limited time, skip this temple and visit rest of the places.

 Ulun Dhanu Beraton Temple